ray-project/ray/doc/source/data/dataset-pipeline.rst

 .. tip::

-    If you interested in distributed ingest for deep learning, it is recommended to use Ray Datasets in conjunction with :ref:`Ray SGD <sgd-v2-docs>`.
+    If you interested in distributed ingest for deep learning, it is recommended to use Ray Datasets in conjunction with :ref:`Ray Train <train-docs>`.
     See the :ref:`example below<dataset-pipeline-ray-sgd>` for more info.

 ..